Saint Lucia increases its production capacity to overcome dependency on food imports

-CaribPR Wire, Castries, Nov.
+News Americas, Castries, St. Lucia, Weds.
+Nov.
 09, 2022: In response to the global food crisis, Saint Lucia, a small island state in the Caribbean, has rolled out a number of government programs to increase food security, boosting its agricultural production and minimizing its reliance on imports.

 And indeed, the country’s recent measures have proved timely.
 With inflation on the rise even within wealthy countries, it appears that the global food crisis will worsen before it improves.
 The conflict in Europe has also impacted inflation, having affected how commodities are produced, used and traded across the world.
 These changes are likely to keep food prices high until 2024, prolonging and worsening international food security.